test-fullautomation/python-jsonpreprocessor/test/readme.rst

    testconfig/TestConfig.py

-The the JSON files used for testing, are placed in folder
+The JSON files used for testing, are placed in folder

 .. code::